Ghost Ship Runs Aground On Coast Of Myanmar, Navy Solves Mystery Of Its Origin

 A ghost ship bearing the name Sam Ratulangi PB 1600 ran aground in Myanmar Thursday.
-Myanmar Times reports that residents of the village of Thama Seitta in the Thongwa township on the southern coast of the Southeast Asian country had actually spotted the cargo ship drifting not far off shore a few days earlier, and authorities including the coast guard, navy, and police began investigating right away.
-Thursday a sandbar brought it to a stop, and investigators confirmed that no passengers were aboard the mysterious vessel.
+Myanmar Times reports that residents of the village of Thama Seitta in the Thongwa township on the southern coast of the Southeast Asian country had actually spotted the cargo ship drifting not far offshore a few days earlier, and authorities including the coast guard, navy, and police began investigating right away.
+On Thursday, a sandbar brought it to a stop, and investigators confirmed that no passengers were aboard the mysterious vessel.
 Regional Parliament MP for Thongwa U Ne Win Yangon expressed concerns in the area.

 “No crew or cargo was found on the ship.
 It was quite puzzling how such a big ship turned up in our waters.
 The authorities are keeping a watch on it.”

 U Aung Kyaw Linn, General Secretary of the Independent Federation of Myanmar Seafarers was intrigued but not frightened by the presence of the “ghost ship,” saying, “In my opinion, the ship was recently abandoned.
 There must be a reason (why it was abandoned).”
 An Indonesian flag was aboard the ship, allowing a starting point for investigators who have finally solved the mystery.
-The Myanmar navy announced their findings Saturday.
+The Myanmar navy announced their findings on Saturday.

 Mysterious 'ghost ship' appeared off the coast of Myanmar https://t.co/w0ZPsnEQMc pic.twitter.com/V6yndr12fQ